Burma Country Commercial Guide

 Last published date:

 Before February 2021, food and beverage franchise chains from Asian countries made significant inroads in Burma.
-In addition to the Asian franchise food chains, U.S. franchises such as KFC, Bonchon Chicken, Pizza Hut, the Coffee Bean and Tea Leaf, and Krispy Kreme successfully entered the country and still operate.
+In addition to those from Asia, U.S. franchises such as KFC, Bonchon Chicken, Pizza Hut, the Coffee Bean and Tea Leaf, and Krispy Kreme successfully entered the country and still operate with multiple outlets.

-Since February 2021, nearly ten Asian and two American food and beverage franchise brands announced their exits from the Burmese market.
-The remaining foreign chains continue to operate and have adopted a wait-and-see approach, with some modest growth recently.
+Since February 2021, some Asian and two American food and beverage franchise brands announced their exits from the Burmese market.
+Restrictions on foreign currency, import licenses, and logistical challenges due to the ongoing conflict add layers of complexity for businesses.
+The remaining foreign chains continue to operate and have adopted a wait-and-see approach, experiencing modest growth recently.

-The key sectors with good prospects for franchise opportunities in Burma are food and beverage, coffee shops, ice cream parlors, vocational and executive-level education, car hire, and taxi services.
+The key sectors with good prospects for franchise opportunities in Burma are food and beverage, coffee shops, ice cream parlors, and vocational and executive-level education.

 Opportunities

 Burma’s franchise sector started with a couple of local and international fast-food franchise chains in 2013.
-By the end of 2020, the country had nearly 95 foreign franchises operating in Yangon, Mandalay, Taung Gyi, and Naypyidaw.
-A large youth population in major cities such as Yangon, Mandalay, and Taung Gyi have been driving demand for international franchises.
+By the end of 2020, the country had nearly 95 foreign franchises operating in Yangon, Mandalay, Taunggyi, and Naypyidaw.
+A large youth population in major cities such as Yangon and Mandalay has driven demand for international F&B franchises.

-U.S. companies are advised to conduct proper due diligence checks on local franchisees and potential partners.
+U.S. companies are advised to conduct proper due diligence on local franchisees and potential partners.
 The U.S. Commercial Service Office offers customized services that help U.S. businesses find reputable local business partners.
+These include Initial Market Check (IMC), International Partner Search (IPS), and Virtual Single Company Promotion (SCP) that help U.S. businesses find reputable local business partners.

 Contact Information